abhinavmishra14/marklogic-alfresco5.x-integration/README.md

-marklogic-alfresco5.x-integration
+Integrating MarkLogic and Alfresco 5
 =================================

-MarkLogic and Alfresco Version 5.x Integration plug-in.
-It will be used to publish contents to marklogic from alfresco via publishing channel.
+This plug-in will be used to publish contents to marklogic from alfresco via publishing channel.

-To support the Alfresco 5.x, this plugin is upgraded.
+Note that 5.0.a community version onwards Alfresco has remove the 'Channel Manager' based publishing interface.
+Hence this plug-in will not support Alfresco version later than 5.0.a.

 Visit following site for more info: www.javaworld-abhinav.blogspot.in/2014/07/alfresco-and-marklogic-integration.html